philuttley/stats_methods/_episodes/11-bayes_theorem.md

 - "What is Bayes' theorem and how can we use it to answer scientific questions?"
 objectives:
 - "Learn how Bayes' theorem is derived and how it applies to simple probability problems."
+- "Learn how to derive posterior probability distributions for simple hypotheses, both analytically and using a Monte Carlo approach."
 keypoints:
 - "For conditional probabilities, Bayes' theorem tells us how to swap the conditionals around."
+- "In statistical terminology, the probability distribution of the hypothesis given the data is the _posterior_ and is given by the _likelihood_ multiplied by the _prior_ probability, divided by the _evidence_."
+- "The likelihood is the probability to obtained fixed data as a function of the distribution parameters, in contrast to the pdf which obtains the distribution of data for fixed parameters."
+- "The prior probability represents our prior belief that the hypothesis is correct, before collecting the data"
+- "The evidence is the total probability of obtaining the data, marginalising over viable hypotheses.
+It is usually the most difficult quantity to calculate unless simplifying assumptions are made."
 ---

 <script src="../code/math-code.js"></script>